My latest identity revelation is kind of a biggie: I’m an athlete.

 This isn’t the first time I’ve talked about my fitness journey, and I’m sure it won’t be the last.
 But it is a new era of attitude and confidence and purpose as I step back into an era I loved so much.

 I’ve kicked it off with two new-to-me types of fitness: the Ride spin and the TRX conditioning classes at Spire Fitness in Milwaukee.
 In one, I felt the thrill of working hard for my own benefit and pushing to see if I could rise out of my seat at my most exhausted.
-During the other, I was reminded of group fitness and how good it feels to sweat my way through a circuit while a coach hypes us through the workout.
+During the other, I remembered group fitness and how good it feels to sweat my way through a circuit while a coach hypes us through the workout.

 It feels good to be back.